About Me

 I teach.
 I research.
 I write.
 I consult.

 I am a Clinical Associate Professor of Public Service at New York University Robert F. Wagner Graduate School of Public Service, where I teach and research leadership for social justice at the intersection of race, class, gender, and place.
 At NYU, I am a member of university-wide initiatives, including the Community-Engaged Scholarship Task Force, the Women's Leadership Forum Steering Committee, and the Latinx Project Advisory Council.
-During the academic year 2024-25, I was a Senior Fellow at the University of Richmond Bonner Center for Civic Engagement.
+During the 2024-25 academic year, I served as a Senior Fellow at the University of Richmond's Bonner Center for Civic Engagement.

 As a research and strategy consultant, I work with social justice leaders to transform their teams, organizations, and networks.
-My collective work experience enables me to orchestrate possibilities to thorny structural dilemmas that get in the way of these leaders doing their best work.
+My collective work experience enables me to orchestrate possibilities to thorny structural dilemmas that hinder these leaders from doing their best work.
 I also draw on my graduate training as a qualitative and applied social science researcher, leaning on participatory action research approaches.
-My clients represent the following areas: the arts/culture, higher education, film/media, grassroots organizations, and philanthropy; they are geographically dispersed, hailing from San Juan, Puerto Rico to the Rio Grande Valley in south Texas to a small college town in Massachusetts and points in between, with a majority based in the NYC tri-state area.
+My clients represent the following areas: the arts/culture, higher education, film/media, grassroots organizations, and philanthropy; they are geographically dispersed, hailing from San Juan, Puerto Rico, to the Rio Grande Valley in south Texas to a small college town in Massachusetts and points in between, with a majority based in the NYC tri-state area.

 As a writer, I’ve contributed essays to online journals such as Public Seminar, The New Historia, and Intervenxions.
 Furthermore, I contributed a book chapter to an edited volume on a participatory data collection method inspired by the Free Southern Theater's story circle practice, published by Manchester University Press.
-My expertise in community-engaged research has been sought as a peer reviewer for academic outlets such as Evidence & Policy and Social and Personality Psychology Compass.
+My expertise in community-engaged research has been sought as a peer reviewer for academic outlets, including Evidence & Policy and Social and Personality Psychology Compass.

 Most important to me, I am the daughter of a first-generation Mexican American woman from the Tex-Mex borderlands who served in the U.S. Army Women’s Auxiliary Corps and a Black man who integrated his Teamsters Union in 1970s Virginia.
 My earliest lessons in public service are from my parents and my experience as a first-generation college graduate.
 My proudest leadership role is that of mother.
 I call The Bronx, NY, home, where I reside with my partner and our teenage son.